sheharanayanananda/sheharanayanananda/README.md

 ## 🧠 Code.
 Learn.
 Repeat.

 Hi, I'm Shehara – an aspiring Android Developer and passionate Full Stack Engineer from Sri Lanka.
 - 🔭 I’m currently working as a Freelance Web & Android Developer.
-Recently, I released the first iteration of my **Notes App** built with Kotlin and Jetpack Compose!
+I just released the first iteration of my **Notes App** built with Kotlin and Jetpack Compose!
-- 📚 I'm expanding my skills in advanced Android development (e.g., database integration and MVVM architecture) while also exploring AI engineering like LLMs and model fine-tuning in my spare time.
+- 📚 I'm expanding my skills in advanced Android development, mastering database integration, exploring MVVM architecture, and diving into AI engineering with LLMs, RAGs, and model fine-tuning.
-- ⚡ In my free time, I tinker with side projects, stay updated on emerging tech, and refine my coding craft.
+- ⚡ In my free time, I work on side projects, keep up with emerging tech, and continuously refine my coding skills.

-My mission?
-To build simple, beautiful apps that solve real-world problems.
-Let's build something amazing together!
+My mission is to build apps that are simple, beautiful, and solve real problems.
+Let's build something amazing together! 🚀

 ---